 - Extended clinical trials showing adverse results: Testing of medicinal cannabis is still in its infant stages and as such, long term clinical results are not available.
 If it is found that the positive effects of medicinal cannabis are outweighed by the negatives or if its use causes adverse side effects in the long term, its use may be further restricted.

 - Sustainability of licence agreements: Due to the nature of its illegal counterpart, the medicinal cannabis industry is highly regulated and with the laws constantly changing there is a possibility that existing licence agreements businesses have with countries may change or be rendered unprofitable in the long run.

 - Difficulty of getting medicines approved: Getting cannabis based medicine approved can be exceedingly difficult and pharmaceutical companies would have to accept the regulatory risks when developing cannabis based medicines.
 This can make investment into the medicinal cannabis industry unattractive due to the high costs and heavy regulatory oversight by governments.

 - Manufacturing difficulties: In interview with the Managing Director of Auscann (AC8 AU), Elaine Darby, some of the hurdles faced by companies in the industry were discussed.
 The manufacturing of cannabis based medicine proved particularly challenging, stating that:

 “the key limitation is to have expertise to grow and produce standardised medicine so that every batch is the same.
 There’s lots of expertise required to do that.”

-For more investing insights and a simple way to learn and invest in trends transforming our world such as healthy lifestyle, Sign Up to become an AtlasTrend member.
+For more investing insights and a simple way to learn and invest in trends transforming our world, sign up to become an AtlasTrend member.